redpwn/rcds/docs/challenge.rst

 challenge.

 ``description`` -- self-explanatory.
 It is in Markdown format and will be processed with Jinja_.
-See Templating_ for more details.
+See :ref:`challenge#templating` for more details.

 ``category`` -- self-explanatory.
 If the challenge directory is exactly two directories deep (for example, ``/pwn/chall``, where ``/`` is the project root),